Grant Programme for Festivals

 Subsidy Regulations and Festivals Grant Programme

-Since the introduction of the Festivals Grant Programme in January 2017, festivals may no longer apply to the grant programmes for Architecture, Digital Culture and Design.
-As an exception, makers who have been invited by a festival to develop a new work may apply to one of the above-mentioned grant programmes.
+Makers who have been invited by a festival to develop new work can apply for this at the Architecture, Digital Culture or Design Grant Programmes.
 To do this, they should submit a project application under their own name.
 This must be accompanied by a declaration of intent from the festival in question.

-The application should be submitted using the online application environment (in Dutch only).
+The application should be submitted using the online application environment.
 You have to sign up and create an account to do so.
 Please note: do so in a timely manner, it can take up to 1 working day for the Fund to validate the account and this is only done during the working week.

-After your application has been submitted, the Fund office checks whether you comply with the formal requirements as listed in the Subsidy Regulations (PDF) and the Grant Programme for Festivals (PDF).
+After your application has been submitted, the Fund office checks whether you comply with the formal requirements as listed in the Subsidy Regulations and the Grant Programme for Festivals.

 What makes this grant programme unusual is that it focuses on supporting festivals and that an application can be submitted for two phases.
 That is why a supplementary evaluation framework has been defined per phase.
 See the menu element “What are the evaluation criteria?”.
 The committee will issue a recommendation to the Creative Industries Fund NL's Board.
 View the composition of the advisory committee for the Festivals Grant Programme here.